 Most Likely Grade

-The Most Likely Grade, used at KS4 and 5, is the final grade that a pupil’s teacher believes that they are likely to achieve at the end of Year 11/Year 13 if they continue to work at the same rate, based on their knowledge of the pupil’s current grade, target grade and the rate and success of progress through the curriculum.
+The Most Likely Grade, used at KS4 and 5, is the final grade that a student’s teacher believes that they are likely to achieve at the end of Year 11/Year 13 if they continue to work at the same rate, based on their knowledge of the pupil’s current grade, target grade and the rate and success of progress through the curriculum.

 We believe that effective learning is no accident.
 Our attitude and approach affect the extent of our learning, and so we have tried to summarise the important factors that influence it.
-Learning has been broken down into four areas:
+These dispositions have been broken down into four areas:

 The following prompts or descriptors are used to help pupils and students assess their current approach and consider how they might improve it.
 Learning behaviour can be:

 All Learning Reviews will contain HERO scores in each of these four areas for each subject, alongside an average score.
 This should be used to identify strengths and areas for improvement, alongside tracking how your child’s attitude to learning is developing over time as the work becomes more demanding.